WESTPORT SIDEWALK VACATION AIMED AT IMPROVING SAFETY

 Security Professional and Business Manager, Rico Dejoie

-“Localizing the streets is a proactive solution to promote safety and preserve walkability given Westport’s narrow street layout and the large crowds that frequently fill our streets.”
+“The sidewalk vacation promotes safety and preserve walkability given Westport’s narrow street layout and the large crowds that frequently use the outdoor venues.”

 Property Owner, Todd Gambal

-“I lived and worked in Westport and I appreciated the streets blocked off.
-I support going further to localize the streets to keep this special area full of pedestrians safe.”
+“I lived and worked in Westport and I appreciated the streets blocked off at 11pm on Friday and Saturday.
+Scanning for guns with a sidewalk vacation keeps this special area full of pedestrians safe.”

 Wesport patron and recently worked & resided in Westport, Katie McCalla